raiakash1204/Voyager/README.md

 5. for the administrator, we will give option to reply with an error message and what to modify while submitting a new application.

+<h1>NOTE FOR THE DEVELOPER</h1>
+1. All the css and javascript files are located in the static folder
+2. All the html files are located in the templates folder.
+3. Please keep the folder structure of the templates folder and the static/css, static/js, static/images folder same for the ease of linking the directories.